 Is suspecting having asbestos in a home cause enough to disclose a Material Latent Defect?
 I'm not sure since, if left undisturbed, it apparently poses little risk.
 Asbestos may pose less risk than aluminum wiring, urea-formaldehyde foam insulation or remediated grow-ops which are not required to be disclosed as Material Latent Defects in Alberta.
 I do know that if a home owner knows for sure their home has asbestos in it, as always, they should check with their real estate lawyer as to whether they should disclose and, if so, at what point in the purchase process.

-Having been present for about a hundred home inspections, I can attest that home inspectors indicate that asbestos may be present in homes built prior to 1980 and that if a potential buyer has a concern about it, then they should have a specific asbestos inspection (similar to if the potential buyer has a specific concern about the wiring in a home, they should call a licensed electrician to investigate further).
-Home inspectors do a visual, non-invasive over-view of the entire home (not the entire property, yard or detached buildings – just the home).
+Having been present for well over a hundred home inspections, I can attest that home inspectors often indicate that asbestos may be present in homes built prior to 1980 and that if a potential buyer has a concern about it, then they should have a specific asbestos inspection (similar to if the potential buyer has a specific concern about the wiring in a home, they should call a licensed electrician to investigate further).
+Home inspectors do a visual, non-invasive overview of the entire home (not the entire property, yard or detached buildings – just the home).
+Home inspectors DO NOT test for asbestos, but will point you in the right direction to get any suspected areas tested.

 Today's guest speaker indicated that asbestos inspections can be completed in a similar time-frame to a home inspection and can be accomplished during the same condition period should a potential buyer wish to have one completed.
-Like a home inspection, it would need a contingency (or condition) placed into the standard purchase contract to allow the inspection and detail when and who will complete it.
+Like a home inspection, it would need a specific contingency (or condition) placed into the standard purchase contract to allow the specific inspection and detail when and who will complete it since it is much more than a visual inspection.

 As a general rule of thumb, any home within the Calgary area that was built prior to about 1980 should be expected to contain some asbestos.
+If a home was renovated in the 1980s then it likely has asbestos containing products that may have been used in that renovation.
 Entire areas of the city were built prior to 1980.
 So, any home in neighbourhoods such as Lake Bonavista, Willow Park, Charleswood, Pineridge, Whitehorn, and dozens more, would have asbestos in the homes, businesses and schools – unless the asbestos has already been abated and removed.
 The certification of these homes as being "asbestos-free" would clearly add some value.
 Since the cost of removal can be in the range of $15,000 to more than $75,000, it is not a small consideration.
+Encapsulating the asbestos is a cheaper route often taken.
 The lack of certification wouldn't devalue a home since market value has already been established in these neighbourhoods and it is assumed that they all currently have asbestos in them.
 These potential costs should always be a consideration should a home-owner be considering a renovation.
 It is probably not a determination of whether asbestos removal is required as much as it is how much removal is required.

-In summation, it is clearly worthwhile to purchase a home that has been "certified asbestos-free," but how much more is it worth than a home that hasn't been abated?
+In summation, it would clearly worthwhile to purchase a home that has been "certified asbestos-free," but how much more is it worth than a home that hasn't been abated?
 I don't know.
+I doubt current homeowners would ever make that claim.
 Will this impact resale value?
-Possibly, in the future when the norm is that the majority of homes built prior to 1980 have been abated and certified.
+Possibly, in the future when the norm is that the majority of homes built prior to 1980/1990 have been abated and certified.
 The issue here, of course, is will a current home-owner take the legal risk of claiming their home is asbestos-free after a testing firm has certified it as such?
-Making that claim would make them liable for future law suits should someone years in the future find asbestos in something in the home.
+Making that claim would make them liable for future law suits should someone years in the future find even a small amount of asbestos in something in the home.